-- Installed OCS foundations in Segment 2. - Contractor's South San Francisco warehouse fabricated cantilevers and brackets. - Installed OCS poles, cantilever arms, insulators, and balance weights, and continued bracket setting in Segment (S) 2 Work Area (WA) 5 and S2WA4. - Potholed at proposed OCS locations and utility locations in Segments 1, 2, 3, and 4 in advance of foundation installation.
+- Continue to install OCS foundations in Segment 2. - Mobilized foundation work train to prepare for start of OCS foundation installation in Segment 4. - Began foundation installation in Segment 4. - Continued fabrication of OCS cantilevers and brackets in the Contractor's South San Francisco warehouse. - Installed OCS poles, cantilever arms, insulators, brackets, down guys, and Tensorex in Segment (S) 2 Work Area (WA) 5 and S2WA4. - Potholed at proposed OCS locations and utility locations in Segments 1, 2, 3, and 4 in advance of foundation installation.
 BBII and PCEP also continued to resolve conflicts found during the potholing process, such as loose concrete, asphalt, and other debris, and continued designing solutions for those conflicts that cannot be avoided.
-The conflicts must be resolved before the installation of foundations at those locations. - Relocated signal cables found in conflict with planned OCS foundations as conflicts were identified. - Installed ductbank and gantry foundations at TPS-2. - Removed and relocated utilities, installed ductbank and gantry foundations at TPS-1. - Installed ductbank and gantry foundations at PS-7. - Installed ductbank and transformer pads at SS-1. - Began site clearing at PS-4. - Installed ductbank and foundations in Segment 2 for signal and wayside power cube units. - Installed signal ductbank in Segment 4. - Installed impedance bonds in Segment 3. - Continued tree pruning and removals in Segment 2 and 3. - Progressed the OCS design with BBII in all segments, which included submittal and review of Design Change Notices for revised foundation locations.
+The conflicts must be resolved before the installation of foundations at those locations. - Relocated signal cables found in conflict with planned OCS foundations as conflicts were identified. - Installed ground grid and continued utility work at TPS-2. - Continued to remove and relocate utilities and install ductbanks at TPS-1. - Continued to install ductbank and gantry foundations at PS-7. - Continued to install ductbank and foundations at SWS-1. - Began installation of foundations and ductbank at PS-4. - Installed signal ductbank and wayside power cubicle foundations in Segment 4. - Installed impedance bonds in Segment 3 and 4. - Continued tree pruning and removals in Segment 3. - Progressed the OCS design with BBII in all segments, which included submittal and review of Design Change Notices for revised foundation locations.

-- Coordinated design review with local jurisdictions for the OCS, Traction Power Facilities, and Bridge Attachments design, including responses to comments from jurisdictions.
-Agreement on future maintenance agreement of overhead bridge attachment has been reached with Caltrans and the City of Millbrae. - Reviewed and coordinated signal and communication design submittals with BBII. - Met with FRA Regional to present and review grade crossing design concept.
-Next step will be a following-up meeting with FRA Headquarters to answer questions. - Received letter of no objection from UPRR on grade crossing design concept. - Reviewed Design Change Notices for Traction Power Facilities Plans and Specifications for Segment 2 and Segment 4 PS-7. - Completed review and comment resolution for 95% Bridge Screening and OCS Attachments Segments 1 and 3 for review. - Worked with BBII through Site Specific Work Plans (SSWP) for upcoming field work. - Worked with PG&E for the finalization of protection scheme studies.
+- Coordinated design review with local jurisdictions for the OCS, Traction Power Facilities, and Bridge Attachments design, including responses to comments from jurisdictions. - Continued to review and coordinate signal and communication design submittals with BBII. - Scheduled follow up meeting with FRA Headquarters to continue discussion on grade crossing design concept.
+Also reached out to the CPUC to present the same design concept. - Received and reviewed 60% TPS Interconnection Plans for TPS-1 and TPS-2.
+The interconnection is between the PG&E substations and future Caltrain main substations. - Received and reviewed Issued for Construction (IFC) Bridge Screening and OCS Attachments Segment 1 and 3. - Received and reviewed Communications System-wide Design 95%. - Received 95% Stations and Structure Bonding S1 and S3 for review. - Worked with BBII through Site Specific Work Plans (SSWP) for upcoming field work. - Continued to work with PG&E for the finalization of protection scheme studies.